 This discussion must include any instance where the LEA did not implement a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
 Minor variances in expenditures or percentages do not need to be addressed, and a dollar-for-dollar accounting is not required.

-A description of the effectiveness or ineffectiveness of the specific actions in making progress toward the goal.
+A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.

-Describe the effectiveness or ineffectiveness of the specific actions in making progress toward the goal.
-“Effectiveness” means the degree to which the actions were successful in producing the desired result and “ineffectiveness” means that the actions did not produce any significant or desired result.
+Describe the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.
+“Effectiveness” means the degree to which the actions were successful in producing the target result and “ineffectiveness” means that the actions did not produce any significant or targeted result.

 In some cases, not all actions in a goal will be intended to improve performance on all of the metrics associated with the goal.